 Active participation in these communities not only enhances an individual alum’s visibility and network but also enables them to reconnect with alumni who have been out of the network, which modern digital technologies are making so easily possible.

-In the e2s Connect Alumni CRM platform, communities can be categorised into various groups, offering a useful mechanism to restrict the visibility of specific community networks to defined alumni groups.
+In the e2s Connect Alumni CRM platform, communities can be categorized into various groups, offering a useful mechanism to restrict the visibility of specific community networks to defined alumni groups.
 By associating roles and permission sets for the advancement staff and alumni community champions, useful categories of communities may be effectively created and accessed by the right alumni.
 Categories primarily serve the purpose of grouping communities.
 For instance, if you have an alumni community of only those who have gone into research (category) in a specific subject (community), you can conduct an event for that community and follow it up with a poll or survey.

 e2s Connect Alumni CRM also provides ‘Privacy settings’ on communities to determine whether they are public or private, granting control over their accessibility within the platform.
 Public communities are open to all, while private communities need an invitation to join.
 The membership of a community can be managed through the “Manage Community” option, which allows you to invite new members as well as block or reject membership requests.
 It also allows the advancement or alumni staff administrator to designate one or more community members as the administrator or champion.